The Challenging Conditions Myth

 Paddling with a group.

-The problem here is not that any of those "essential gear" recommendations are bad.
-The problem is that the list leaves out the most important safety considerations: PFD's and thermal protection.
-It's subtle, but really significant, because it's telling paddlers that they don't need thermal protection as long as they have all this other stuff - like high-energy snacks to "stoke your furnace".
+The problem here is not that any of those "essential gear" recommendations are necessarily bad.
+It's that the list doesn't mention two critical pieces of cold water safety gear: PFD's and Thermal Protection.
+It's subtle, but really significant, because it tells paddlers that they don't need to bother with that gear - and especially with thermal protection.
+As long as they have all this other stuff - like high-energy snacks to "stoke your furnace" - they'll be just fine.

 Further Reading: